DISARMFoundation/DISARMframeworks/generated_pages/counters_index.md

 <tr>
 <td><a href="counters/C00006.md">C00006</a></td>
 <td>Charge for social media</td>
 <td>Include a paid-for privacy option, e.g. pay Facebook for an option of them not collecting your personal information.
-There are examples of this not work, e.g. most people don’t use proton mail etc. </td>
+There are examples of this not working, e.g. most people don’t use proton mail etc. </td>
 <td>M004 - friction</td>
 <td>TA01 Strategic Planning</td>
 <td>D02</td>